Freshet: History

 Panorama from the top of a bridge, showing the true extent of the recent overland flooding south of Winnipeg.

 The 1997 Red River Valley Flood was the result of an exceptionally large freshet fed by large snow accumulations which melted due to rapidly warming temperatures, producing large volumes of meltwater which inundated the frozen ground.
 At the peak of the flood, the Red River reached a depth of 16.46 m and a maximum discharge of 140,000 cuft/s.
 This event has been referred to as "the flood of the century" in the areas impacted.

 The Fraser River in British Columbia experiences yearly freshets fed by snowmelt in the spring and early summer.
 The largest freshet ever experienced in the Fraser River occurred in 1894 and resulted in an estimated peak discharge of 17,000 m3/s and a peak height of 11.75 m at Hope, BC.
 However, due to the low population this flood had a minor impact compared to the second largest flood in 1948, which had a peak discharge of 15,200 m3/s and a peak height of 10.97 m at Hope, BC.
 The 1948 flood caused extensive damage in the lower Fraser Valley and cost 20 million dollars at the time.

 Aerial view of the southern entrance to the Chesapeake Bay Bridge-Tunnel.
 The water is the Chesapeake Bay and Virginia Beach is to the right.

-In 1972, the Susquehanna River which flows into Chesapeake Bay experienced a considerably large freshet due to Tropical Storm Agnes, resulting in flooding and increased sedimentation in Chesapeake Bay.
+In 1972, the Susquehanna River which flows into the Chesapeake Bay experienced a considerably large freshet due to Tropical Storm Agnes, resulting in flooding and increased sedimentation in the Chesapeake Bay.
 At the peak of the flood on June 24, 1972, the instantaneous peak flow was greater than 32000 m3/s, and at the mouth of the river, the concentration of suspended solids was greater than 10,000 milligrams per liter.